JeremiasRy/fullstack-recipe-book/README.md

 Still a lot more to improve on that part.

 If you want to try how it works just sign up, ass a recipe and start adjusting!
+(Or just press log in if you don't care to register)

 (there is a heroku link in description)